How to Spend a Perfect Artsy Traveler Day in Athens

 I’m not sure who buys a life-size antique sculpture of a Roman gladiator or an ornate armoire that probably graced a room in Louis XIV’s Versailles, but obviously someone does.
 Many of these shops have probably been in business for centuries.

-After settling on a café for lunch, I order one of the grande salades.
-These never disappoint.
 My favorite is the Salade Norge.
 Usually, it consists of a massive helping of smoked salmon and shrimps with salad greens, hard-boiled eggs, capers, olives, and plenty of lemon slices.
 If I’m in the mood, I may even order a glass of white wine to accompany my salad.

 Generous helpings of seafood in a Grande Salade in Paris

-After lunch, I wander up the Boulevard Saint-Michel to the Musée national du Moyen Âge, also known as the Musée de Cluny.
+After lunch, wander up the Boulevard Saint-Michel to the Musée national du Moyen Âge, also known as the Musée de Cluny.

 Visit the Musée de Cluny

 If I had to choose my favorite small museum in Paris, the Musée de Cluny would win hands down.
-I love it because two of my novels—The Towers of Tuscany (Lake Union Publishing 2014) and The Merchant of Siena (coming in 2025) are set in the fourteenth century.
+I love it because two of my novels—The Towers of Tuscany (Lake Union Publishing 2014) and The Merchant of Siena (coming in 2026) are set in the fourteenth century.

 The Musée de Cluny is the 14th and 15th centuries on steroids.